trungtt198x/polymedia-spam/README.md

 # SPAM

 "Spam to Earn" a.k.a.
-"Proof of Spam" on Sui.
+"Proof of Spam" on Iota.

 ![Polymedia SPAM](https://spamiota.com/img/open-graph.webp)